Orange Local Environmental Plan 2011

 From time to time Orange City Council aims to engage with the community about proposed changes to the Local Environmental Plan (LEP) and the Development Control Plans (DCP) which apply to new housing areas.

-Orange City Council is currently seeking community comment about a proposed re-zoning that would allow a retail development on part of the private hospital site in Forest Road.
+Orange City Council has sought community comment about a proposed re-zoning that would allow a retail development on part of the private hospital site in Forest Road.

-You can find out more about the proposed re-zoning, find out how to make a submission, and download information documents on this page.
+You can find out more about the proposed re-zoning and download information documents on this page.

 The period for community comments has now closed.
 The deadline for comments was (Close of Business) 19 June, 2020.